St3p/blog/content/posts/mini-r2-d2.md

 # Frame Design

-The design was made taking into account the multiple vents and panels of the robot seen on the films, so in a future it could have space to accomodate little sistems for their movemnt.
+The design was made taking into account the multiple vents and panels of the robot seen on the films, so in a future it could have space to accommodate little systems for their movement.
 The measurements took into account to make the frame where taken from the website wwww.astromech.com

 {{< image src="/img/frame.png" alt="Circuit" position="center" style="border-radius: 8px;" >}}